What is Lutein?

-Lutein medications are typically used in alternative medicines for eye diseases such as cataracts and macular degeneration.
-Known to build up in the retina and lens of the eye, lutein is thought to protect the eye from injury caused by free radicals, chemical by-products that have been shown to damage cells, and to contribute to the development of certain diseases.
+Lutein drugs are commonly utilized as alternative treatments for eye illnesses such cataracts and macular degeneration.
+Lutein, which accumulates in the retina and lens of the eye, is thought to protect the eye from damages produced by free radicals, chemical byproducts that have been found to damage cells and contribute to the development of certain diseases.

 Lutein Uses

-Lutein supplements can improve visual function in patients with age-related macular degeneration, a leading cause of blindness.
-Lutein supplements may help to treat vision problems caused by long-term exposure to light from computer screens.
+• May help treat vision problems caused by long-term exposure to light from computer screens.

 Side effects